-The current wording of the Reliability Standard requires that the Standard be "targeted to be achieved in each financial year, for each region and for the NEM as a whole."
+The wording of the Reliability Standard required that the Standard be "targeted to be achieved in each financial year, for each region and for the NEM as a whole."

-The Panel is proposing to clarify that:
+The Panel proposed to clarify that:

 - the NEM should be operated and planned in such a way that the Reliability Standard is expected to be achieved; and - the Reliability Standard will be achieved in the NEM as a whole if it is achieved in each region.